AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 For example:
    - `Ui.printAddInternship()` displays confirmation for a newly added internship.
    - `Ui.printFindInternship()` displays results in a neat, column-aligned format.
-3. For specialized displays such as the dashboard, the `DashboardUi` class is used.
+3. For specialised displays such as the dashboard, the `DashboardUi` class is used.

 #### Design Considerations
 - Static methods